Tiledesk/tiledesk/helm/README.md

 # Install Tiledesk with Helm and Kubernetes

-[Tiledesk](https://www.tiledesk.com/) is an open source live chat platform that can be deployed to any infrastructure that can run Node.js.
+[Tiledesk](https://www.tiledesk.com/) is an open source live chat platform.

 ## Introduction